 If you have the Apple Card, you can also access a virtual credit card number via your card in the Wallet app on your iPhone.

-In the Wallet app, tap the three dots in the upper-right hand of the screen.
-Then select Card Information.
-You’ll see a card number that you can press and hold to copy and paste into the browser on your phone, or that you manually type in for any other online purchase.
+In the Wallet app, tap the three dots on the upper right of the screen.
+Then select ”card information.”
+You’ll see a card number that you can press and hold to copy and paste into the browser on your phone, or you manually can type it in for any other online purchase.

-The card number that lives in your Wallet app is different from your physical Apple Card number and can be used over and over again.
+The card number that lives in your Wallet app is different from your physical Apple Card number and can be used repeatedly.